 What Is Social Distancing?

 Social distancing should be a mandatory practice in schools that are reopening.
-In order to practice social distancing, students, teachers, and staff need to increase the amount of space between them and other individuals by ideally six feet.
+In order to practice social distancing, students, teachers, and staff need to increase the amount of space between each individuals.
 The typical crowded hallways and large classrooms would be a quick breeding ground for the virus — so spaced out desks, smaller classrooms, and less people walking through or spending time in common areas are a few possible solutions.

 The Decision to Reopen Schools

-The argument for keeping schools closed while the pandemic surges on versus cautiously reopening with special regulations is a big one.
-School closures will undoubtedly have a negative impact on the educational, social, and emotional well-being of children, while carrying on with opening schools normally could have devastating effects on students’ physical health and ramp up the spread of the virus throughout the school’s community.
+The argument for keeping schools closed while the pandemic controversial.
+Cautiously reopening schools with a special regulations is a big topic.
+School closures will undoubtedly have a negative impact on the educational, social, and emotional well-being of children.
+Opening schools normally could have devastating effects on students’ physical health and increase the spread of the virus throughout the school’s community.

-While the decision to reopen isn’t an easy one, schools that are reopening need to follow federal safety guidelines and do all they can to prevent the spread of the virus and protect students and employees.
+The decision to reopen isn’t an easy one.
+Schools that are reopening need to follow federal safety guidelines and do all they can to prevent the spread of the virus and protect students and employees.
 The Centers for Disease Control and Prevention (CDC) published a decision tree in May to help school districts decide if they’re ready for the responsibility of reopening.